Our people and suppliers

 Some aspects of the build process present particular safety risks and we work with contractors to identify and address these.
 Examples include:

-- Groundworks: the process of preparing a site for construction presents risks relating to excavation and use of heavy plant.
+• Groundworks: the process of preparing a site for construction presents risks relating to excavation and use of heavy plant.
 We require groundwork supervisors to have completed externally accredited Site Supervisors’ Safety Training and our own bespoke one-day training course before working on our sites.
-Over 360 groundwork supervisors completed our course in 2023.
-We work with groundworkers to prevent service strikes and now require use of ARC resistant PPE when working close to services to protect workers if a strike does occur.
+Over 905 supervisors, senior management and HSE teams from our groundwork contractors completed our course in 2024.
+We hold regular groundworks breakfast sessions and HSE updates in every business unit to reinforce our safety controls.
+We work with groundworkers to prevent service strikes and ensure safe practices near buried services.
+We conducted a review in 2024 looking at the causes of service strikes to reduce their occurrence.
+We require use of ARC resistant PPE when working close to services to protect workers if a strike does occur.

 Responding to near misses